joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

      interpreter [> your tool: iPython in iTerm2]
   2. Develop in an interactive 'repl' ('repl' stand for 'read-eval-print loop'), [> your tool: iPython in iTerm2]

-For the most part, you will use option 1.
+[Assignment 4 - part 1](assignments/assignment_4_developing.md): For the most part, you will use option 1.
 Option 2 (developing in a repl) is best when you are trying out small bits of code.

-Complete [Assignment_4_Developing.md](Assignments/Assignment_4_Developing.md) to try out both options.
+Complete [assignment_4_developing.md](assignments/assignment_4_developing.md) to try out both options.

 #### Interactive Development Workflow

-When coding, you should build your programs incrementally and efficiently.
+[Assignment 4 - part 2](assignments/assignment_4_interactivedeveloping.md): When coding, you should build your programs incrementally and efficiently.
 This means keeping the feedback loop tight when writing code.

-Complete [Assignment_4_InteractiveDeveloping](Assignments/Assignment_4_InteractiveDeveloping.md) to make sure you are familiar with:
+Complete [assignment_4_interactivedeveloping.md](assignments/assignment_4_interactivedeveloping.md) to make sure you are familiar with:
 - Adding print statements
 - Importing modules and Autoreload
 - Interactive Debugging.